Mobile Pedestrian Accident Attorney

 - Lost Wages: Compensation for income lost because of the inability to work during recovery, including potential future earnings if the injuries have long-term effects.

-- Pain and Suffering: Non-economic damages to address the physical and emotional distress experienced as a result of the accident.
+- Pain & Suffering: Non-economic damages to address the physical and emotional distress experienced as a result of the accident.

 - Property Damage: Reimbursement for any personal property, such as clothing or personal items, damaged during the accident.